 These headphones are Bluetooth-only.

-The E25 aren't compatible with the Xbox One.
+The Raycon E25 aren't compatible with the Xbox One.

-When compared to other true wireless earbuds, especially other models offered by Raycon, the E25 are a bit of a mixed bag.
-On the one hand, they're more comfortable and portable due to their size, but on the other, their audio reproduction leaves much to be desired.
-Nevertheless, they may be a good option for those with small ears or even those who like bass-heavy music.
-For other alternatives, we suggest taking a look at our recommendations for the best truly wireless earbuds, the best wireless earbuds, and the best noise cancelling earbuds and in-ears.
+When compared to other true wireless earbuds, especially other models offered by Raycon, the Raycon E25 are a bit of a mixed bag.
+On the one hand, they're more comfortable and portable due to their size, but on the other, their audio reproduction is heavily unbalanced, which makes them less musically versatile.
+Nevertheless, they're a good option for those with small ears or even those who like bass-heavy music.

 The Raycon E25 True Wireless are better than the Raycon E55 Truly Wireless in mixed usage.
 They have a lot in common and both have a very bass-heavy sound, but the E25 are more comfortable, have significantly better noise isolation, as well as a better mic for phone calls.
 On the upside, the E55 have a much more stable fit, making them a good choice for sports if you tend to have issues with earbuds falling out.

 The Raycon E25 True Wireless are marginally better than the Raycon E50 Truly Wireless in terms of mixed usage.
-They're more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.
+The E25s are more comfortable due to their size, and have much better performance in noise isolation, even boasting a longer battery life and better mic quality, but the E50 have a significantly more accurate audio reproduction, even though they sound dark and also quite bass-heavy.